destuar/JAMS_SI_Study_1/docs/ethics.md

 | Political‑ideology misclassification                   | Manual review of high‑entropy samples; 95 % CI on liberal‑cue prevalence.                                                                                         |
 | Demographic inference                                  | We explicitly avoid inferring race, gender, or age from names or photos.                                                                                          |

-All model checkpoints include [model card] metadata documenting training data composition and evaluation metrics.
+Model training data composition and evaluation metrics are documented with the respective models and in the methodology.

 ---